 Thanks for reading!

-- Mix yeast, water, sugar, salt and white whole wheat flour in a kitchen aid or bosch.
-Continue to add all-purpose flour until dough pulls away from the sides of the mixer and the dough can be worked with with your fingers.
-You may not use all of the flour.
+- Mix yeast, water, sugar, salt and 1 1/2 C flour in a stand mixer/bosch.
+Continue to add flour until dough pulls away from the sides of the mixer.
 When dough is sufficiently floured mix and knead for 3 minutes.
 Let sit for 10 minutes.

 - Preheat oven to 425 degrees Roll out 1/4 of dough and bake for 5 minutes.
 Remove from oven, add desired toppings, and bake for another 10 minutes until crust is golden brown.

 - Preheat oven to 375 degrees Melt 1/3 cup butter onto a cookie sheet.
 Roll half of dough into a rectangle about the size of the cookie sheet and cut strips with a pizza cutter.
 Roll strips in butter and fill pan.
 Sprinkle with parmesan cheese and a spice mix like McCormick salad or veggie supreme.

 This recipe makes enough dough for four thin crust round pizzas or 2 batches of breadsticks, or any combination thereof!